-Whether you’re an adventurous spirit or move around often for work or leisure, traveling is full of experiences and moments that you’ll remember forever.
+Whether you’re an adventurous spirit, move around often for work or are simply looking to take a vacation, traveling is full of experiences and moments that you’ll remember forever.
 So, why not share the journey with your best furry friend?

-January 2nd is National Pet Travel Safety Day and it’s dedicated to keeping your pet safe while traveling.
-No matter if it’s a train, plane or automobile, we want to make sure that no matter where our pets go with us - that they stay happy, healthy and protected.
+No matter if it’s a train, plane or automobile, we want to make sure that when our pets are on the go with us - that they stay happy, healthy and protected.

 If you’re thinking of taking your pet for a ride in the car, hopping on a plane or making a move across the country - here are 5 tips and best practices you should remember when traveling with your pet.